Intro

 Let’s go!

-You can’t miss Marino Ballena National Park if you’re in the area.
-Whether you’re a water person, a wildlife enthusiast, or simply seeking a tranquil escape, Marino Ballena National Park is a must-visit destination on your Costa Rican adventure.
+Catching Marino Ballena National Park on a low tide is so cool.
+The beach expands what seems like forever, and the reflections of the clouds in the reflective sand are surreal.
+You can’t miss it if you’re in the area.
+Whether you’re a water person, a wildlife lover, or simply seeking a quiet escape, Marino Ballena National Park is a must-visit destination.

 Are you staying in Jaco, Quepos, or Manuel Antonio?
 Don’t miss our guide to Manuel Antonio National Park.